 Publication Ethics and Publication Malpractice Statement

-The Editorial Board together with International Advisory Board provide to ensure the quality and ethical standards of the Slovak Journal of Political Sciences - SJPS (Slovenská politologická revue).
+The Editorial Team provides to ensure the quality and ethical standards of the Slovak Journal of Political Sciences - SJPS (Slovenská politologická revue).
 Editors are responsible for implementing the process of publishing articles, specifically for their acceptance, for the peer review process and, of course, the content of each issue of the journal.
 Publishers, reviewers, and authors are committed to follow the ethical principles:

 - Provides confirmation of receipt of the manuscript and subsequent fair and objective assessment through double-blind peer review process